ecurtin2/blog/CV.md

 2012 - Present
 :     **Method Development**
-     Created numerical models for scientific problems using Linear Algebra and Differential Equations.
+     Created numerical models to solve problems in computational chemistry by employing techniques from Linear Algebra and Differential Equations.

 2012 - Present
 :     **Programming**
-     Object-oriented programming and experienced in numerical
+     Procedural and Object-oriented programming and experienced in numerical methods.
-     methods.
       -- **Most experience:** C++, Python
       -- **Moderate experience:** Fortran